ll question stems from seven basic interrogatives.

 construction of a successful global peace initiative.

-Given the enormous effort that has gone into authenticating
+Given the enormous amount of effort that has gone into authenticating

 the form of 'certainty' which you will consider later in this work, it is fair to say that a stronger case has

-never been made for any idea throughout the history of mankind. (see reviewers)
+never been made for any other idea throughout the history of mankind. (see

 Due to the absence of 'certainty,' mankind has collected into competing power